bettermarks/license-manager-POC/docs/concept.md

 The Hierarchy Provider (HP) stores those entities and their hierarchical relations.

 ## The Hierarchy Provider
-The HP is some web service, that provides an API, where authenticated users or other services as Clients can get information about hierarchies of specific entities.
+The HP is also an API, where authenticated users or other services as Clients can get information about hierarchies of specific entities.
 In order to fulfill the requirements for some environment including an LM, the following routes must be implemented by an HP: